 The University is located in the historic city of Lexington (population 7,106) in the Great Shenandoah Valley of Virginia about three hours southwest of Washington, D.C.
 W&L’s 35 principal buildings include the picturesque Washington College group forming the Colonnade facing Lee Chapel, where Robert E. Lee is buried.
 The Colonnade and Lee Chapel are National Historic Landmarks.
 New or recently renovated buildings include the John W. Elrod University Commons, the journalism department’s Reid Hall, the Doremus fitness center, Wilson Hall, and the Lenfest center for the fine arts.

 Washington and Lee is composed of two undergraduate divisions, the College and the Williams School of Commerce, Economics, and Politics, and a graduate School of Law.
 The undergraduate institution offers 36 majors, 33 minors, and more than 1,240 courses—an enviable curriculum for a school of only 1,827 undergraduate students.
 W&L also features the only fully-accredited business school and fully-accredited journalism program among the nation’s top-tier liberal arts colleges.

 The School of Law, one of the smallest nationally recognized legal programs in the country at about 400 students, has its own dean and faculty.
 It offers the Juris Doctor degree and, for international law graduates, the Master of Laws degree in United States Law.

 Faculty and Students

 As one of the nation’s best teaching colleges, W&L places a high priority on recruiting and retaining a top-notch faculty.
 Virtually all of the University’s professors hold the Ph.D. degree or an equivalent earned doctoral degree, and all faculty members are active in continuing self-development as scholars and teachers.
 The average class size is 16 students, and nearly one-fourth of all classes have no more than 10 students.
 The student-to-faculty ratio is 8:1.

-W&L is also notable for its national and international student body.
-W&L’s students live in 48 states and the District of Columbia and hold citizenship in 52 countries.
-About 15 percent of the undergraduates come from Virginia, with large numbers of students arriving from Maryland, Texas, Georgia, New York, Pennsylvania and California.
+W&L is also noted for its national and international student body.
+W&L’s students hail from 48 states and the District of Columbia and hold citizenship in 52 countries.
+About 15 percent of the undergraduates come from Virginia, in addition to large contingents of students from Maryland, Texas, Georgia, New York, Pennsylvania and California.